 Farm Baseball is an instructional coach pitch division designed to help players develop the fundamental skills necessary to move on to play at the Minor division level.
 While games are played, results are not tracked and the rules are highly modified in order to emphasize skill development over competitiveness.
 Six-year-olds should have played a year of T-Ball before participating in Farm.
 Attendance at Evaluations is not required.

-Farm teams typically play or practice a total of 3-4 times per week with games usually scheduled on Mondays and Saturdays.
+Farm teams typically play or practice a total of 3-4 times per week.

 T-Ball – (Ages 4-6):